e18e/e18e/docs/guide/advocacy.md

 Both can easily be gamed and thus are not generally seen as reliable metrics.

 If your goal is to show that a package is well-known and trusted, it's better to demonstrate the factors that would result in those high numbers.
-Most often that is from showing lists of dependents that include many dependencies and/or high-profile projects.
+Most often that is from showing lists of dependents that include many existing projects, especially other high-profile ones.

 ### Support Ranges